Where is the best place to watch Vancouver’s Honda Celebration of Light fireworks? Looking for the ultimate viewing location? Then check out our list!

 Main Advantages of Second Beach

-• Second Beach has a nice beach, an outdoor swimming pool, a couple of children’s playgrounds, and a large open field to play on.
-It was also nowhere near as crowded on fireworks nights as English Bay and many of the other venues along Vancouver’s English Bay-facing waterfront.
+- Second Beach has a nice beach, an outdoor swimming pool, a couple of children’s playgrounds, and a large open field to play on.
+It’s also nowhere near as crowded on fireworks nights as English Bay and many of the other venues along Vancouver’s English Bay-facing waterfront.

-• If you could find parking at or near Second Beach, if you left right away and lived on the North Shore, you were likely to find the traffic on your way home better than if you watched from somewhere closer to English Bay.
+- If you can find parking at or near Second Beach, leave right away and live on the North Shore, you are likely to find the traffic on your way home better than if you watched from somewhere closer to English Bay.

 Main Disadvantages of Second Beach

-• There isn’t a ton of space at Second Beach to actually see the fireworks when they played.
-The grounds at Second Beach are huge, but the main fireworks-viewing area was the strip of waterfront along the seawall, the beach and outside the outer edges of the pool.
-Not much of anything was visible from the large grassy field.
+- There isn’t a ton of space at Second Beach to actually see the fireworks when they play.
+The grounds at Second Beach are huge, but the main fireworks-viewing area is the strip of waterfront along the seawall, the beach and outside the outer edges of the pool.
+Not much of anything is visible from the large grassy field.

-• Parking in the area could be near impossible on fireworks night.
+- Parking in the area might be near impossible on fireworks night unless you show up very early.

 Tips & Advice for Second Beach

-• On fireworks nights, it was best to park elsewhere in Stanley Park, like somewhere along Pipeline Road in the middle of the park.
-From there, you could walk or cycle to Second Beach.
-It was a bit of a trek, but it was a beautiful route and exiting the park by car afterwards was probably easier.
-Arguably even better, and closer, there was usually lots of parking at Third Beach.
-There was a tiny bit of parking in front of the Teahouse Restaurant.
-There was much more, however, in the larger parking lot just to the north of the restaurant.
+- On fireworks nights, it’s best to park elsewhere in Stanley Park, like somewhere along Pipeline Road in the middle of the park.
+From there, you can walk or cycle to Second Beach.
+It’s a bit of a trek, but it’s a beautiful route and exiting the park by car afterwards is probably easier.
+Arguably even better, and closer, there is usually lots of parking at Third Beach.
+There’s a tiny bit of parking in front of the Teahouse Restaurant.
+There’s much more, however, in the larger parking lot just to the north of the restaurant.

-• If you walked about five or 10 minutes along the Seawall (in the direction away from English Bay Beach), there were more good places to watch the fireworks from.
-These included spots where you could see more of the downtown city lights than you could from Second Beach.
-It was a nice area to watch from, and not so far from Third Beach (which, again, was a good place to park your car).
+- If you walk about five or 10 minutes along the Seawall (in the direction away from English Bay Beach), there are more good places to watch the fireworks from.
+These include spots where you can see more of the downtown city lights than you can from Second Beach.
+It’s a nice area to watch from, and not so far from Third Beach (which, again, is a good place to park your car).

 Honda Celebration of Light from Granville Island

-Granville Island is a wonderful place in the summer, and it wasn’t a bad place to watch the fireworks from either.
+Granville Island is a wonderful place in the summer, and it wasn’t a bad place to watch the Celebration of Light from either.

 Location: 1669 Johnston Street (on the south side of False Creek under the Granville Street Bridge).